 - Secondly, MySQL version 5.6 or greater OR MariaDB version 10.0 or greater

-Note: If you are in a legacy environment where you only have older PHP or MySQL versions, WordPress also works with PHP 5.2.4+ and MySQL 5.0+, but these versions have reached official End Of Life and as such may expose your site to security vulnerabilities.
-So, we on the Beyond theme documentation recommend and support the latest version
+Note: If you are in a legacy environment where you only have older PHP or MySQL versions, WordPress also works with PHP 5.2.4+ and MySQL 5.0+, but these versions have reached official End Of Life and may expose your site to security vulnerabilities.
+So, we on the Beyond WordPress theme documentation, guide & tutorial recommend and support the latest version.

 Ask for it #